home-assistant/home-assistant.io/source/_components/tts.google.markdown

 ha_release: 0.35
 ---

-The `google` text-to-speak platform uses [Google](https://www.google.com) Text-to-Speech engine to read a text with natural sounding voices.
+The `google` text-to-speech platform uses [Google](https://www.google.com) Text-to-Speech engine to read a text with natural sounding voices.

 To enable text-to-speak with Google, add the following lines to your `configuration.yaml`: